Master's programme in Investigative Journalism

 This goal is also highlighted in the choice we provide you for your final project, which can be carried out as an investigative journalistic project or as an academic thesis.

-The programme is suitable for journalists or others engaged in societal issues.
+Please note that the course is campus-based and built around the student’s active involvement.
+The programme is suitable for journalists or others engaged in relevant issues.
 We welcome students with a diverse background.

 Please note that the programme is in English.